dmccreary/intelligent-textbooks/docs/tutorial/getting-started.md

 ## Creating a Local Build

 We will use the conda system to create a virtual private environment for building our site.
-This envirment will make sure the versions of libraries we need for our site will not conflict with your other Python projects.
+This environment will make sure the versions of libraries we need for our site will not conflict with your other Python projects.

 ### Step 1: Install Conda